bih-metabolomics/MSlineaR/README.md

 -   884 Reference QC signals (34 metabolites a two batches a 13 repeats)
 -   3434 biological sample signals ( 34 metabolites a 101 patients)

-The 101 biological samples were randomly assigned to either statistical group "groupA" (n = 45) or "groupB" (n = 56) and for three compounds the area were increased by 20%.
+The 101 biological samples were randomly assigned to either statistical group "groupA" (n = 45) or "groupB" (n = 56) .

 ``` r
 library(MSlineaR)